 Introduction:

-There is increasing and consistent evidence that the host inflammatory status is associated with prognosis of a number of solid tumors and that many cancers are inflammation-related.
+There is increasing and consistent evidence that the host inflammatory status is associated with prognosis of a number of solid tumors, and that many cancers are inflammation-related.
 [1].
-Various biomarkers for systemic inflammation have been examined over the past decade and some of them namely neutrophil-to-lymphocyte ratio (NLR), platelet-to-lymphocyte ratio (PLR) and lymphocyte-to-monocyte ratio (LMR) have been recognized as promising prognostic factors for improving predictive accuracy for risk-rating in cancer patients' treatment [2].
-NLR turned out to be routinely available marker which can reflect the status of systematic inflammation response of number of many types of cancer [3-6].
-NLR proved to be useful predictor of postoperative survival in the patients as with early gastric cancer (GC) as well predicting lymph node and peritoneal metastasis [7,8].
-It is shown also that there is the correlation of pretreatment NLR with response to chemotherapy [9].
-NLR is elevated in patients with more advanced or aggressive disease evidenced by increased tumor stage, nodal stage, number of metastatic lesions and as such these patients may represent a particularly high-risk patient population [10].
-However, there are doubts concerning prognostic value of preoperative NLR.
-It remains controversial [11].
-On the basis of pathophysiological studies, there is conclusive evidence of a strong link between obesity and GC, tumor type that grows in the anatomical vicinity of adipose tissue where adipocytes are predominant in tumor microenvironment [12].
-During interaction with cancer cells adipocytes dedifferentiate into cancer-associated adipocytes (CAAs) [13] which are a potent source of pro-inflammatory cytokines.
-[14].
-A key role in this mechanism seems to be played by the onset of low-grade systemic inflammation, highlighting the importance of the interplay between adipocytes and immune system cells [15].
-The aim of this study was to find out whether there is relationship between prognosis of disease outcome due to value of NLR and density of CAAs in primary tumor of patients with GC.
+Various biomarkers for systemic inflammation have been examined over the past decade and some of them, namely neutrophil-to-lymphocyte ratio (NLR), platelet-to-lymphocyte ratio (PLR) and lymphocyte-to-monocyte ratio (LMR) affect prognosis and patient outcomes in GC [2].
+Of these, NLR is routinely available to clinicians and a reliable marker of the systematic inflammation response status of a number of cancers [3-6].
+NLR is a useful predictor of postoperative survival, lymph node and peritoneal metastasis in patients with early gastric cancer (GC) [7,8].
+There also exists a correlation of pretreatment NLR values with response to chemotherapy [9].
+NLR is elevated in patients with more advanced or aggressive disease evidenced by increased tumor stage, nodal stage, number of metastatic lesions.
+They constitute a particularly high-risk patient population [10].
+The prognostic value of preoperative NLR remains controversial [11].
+On the basis of pathophysiological studies, there is conclusive evidence of a strong link between obesity and GC tumor type with predominant adipocites in tumor microenvironment [12].
+During their interaction with cancer cells, adipocytes differentiate into cancer-associated adipocytes (CAAs) that constitute a potent source of pro-inflammatory cytokines.
+[13,14].
+A key role in this mechanism is played by the onset of low-grade systemic inflammation, highlighting the importance of the interplay between adipocytes and immune system cells [15].
+The aim of this study was to investigate whether there is a relationship between prognosis of disease outcome due to value of NLR and density of CAAs in primary tumor of patients with GC.

 Materials and Methods.

-A total of 171 patients with histological confirmed GC were eligible for retrospective analysis between 2009 and 2015.
+A total of 171 patients with histologically confirmed GC were eligible for retrospective analysis between 2009 and 2015.
 No patient received any pre-operative therapy.
-NLR ratios were easily obtained from a routine peripheral blood test.
-Expression Perilipin (Plin5+) as a marker for viable adipocytes was evaluated on deparaffinized slides using specific polyclonal rabid antibodies (Perilipin-5/OXPAT Antibody, Termoscientific, USA) by means of immunohistochemical examination of tumor tissue.
-All statistical analyses were conducted.
+NLR ratios were obtained from a routine peripheral blood test.
+Expression Perilipin (Plin5+) served as a marker for viable adipocytes and evaluated on deparaffinized slides using specific polyclonal rabid antibodies (Perilipin-5/OXPAT Antibody, Termoscientific, USA) by means of immunohistochemical examination of tumor tissue.
+Statistical analyses were applied to arrive at significance of the associations.

 Results and Discussion:

 Cut-off value for preoperative NLR was 2.75 (range, 0.9-12.9).
-Overall the number of patients who had NLR<2.75 and NLR>2.75 was 47.6% and 52.4%, respectively.
-40.9% and 57.8% patients with NLR<2.75 and NLR>2.75 died.
-The death of all patients was related to GC.
+The number of patients who had NLR<2.75 and NLR>2.75 was 47.6% and 52.4% respectively.
+Of these, 40.9% and 57.8% GC patients with NLR<2.75 and NLR>2.75 did not survive.

 Survival of GC patients was assessed by Kaplan Meier method in accordance with prognostic value of NLR (Fig.1).
-It was shown that preoperative high value of NLR has indicated unfavorable outcome and more shorter overall survival ( OS) compared with patients having low value of NLR. that is consistent with literature data based on uni- and multivariate statistic analysis confirming the eligibility of preoperative prognostic value of NLR for patients with GC.
+It was observed that preoperative high values of NLR was associated with unfavorable outcome and poor survival rates when compared with patients having low value of NLR..
+This finding is consistent with current literature data based on uni- and multivariate statistical analysis.
+This confirmed the relevance of preoperative prognostic value of NLR in the prognosis for patients with GC.

 Fig.1.
 Kaplan-Meier OS curves for all GC patients as a function of preoperative prognostic value of NLR (whole line - NLR <2.75; dotted line - NLR>2.75), log-rank test, χ2 = 5.047, р = 0.0247.